 \section{Introduction}

 Diffusion models (including flow matching models) have demonstrated their ability to produce diverse and high-quality images \citep{noauthor_black-forest-labs/flux.1-schnell_2025, noauthor_stable_2022, sd3} and videos \citep{wan_wan:_2025, yin_slow_2025}.
-However, a longstanding issue persists: negative guidance in image and video generation.
+However, a longstanding issue remains: the challenge of effectively applying negative guidance in image and video generation.
 Addressing this problem is crucial for improving content control, moderation \citep{schramowski_safe_2023}, quality assurance, and reducing biases when generating general concepts \citep{chen_normalized_2025}.
-However, vision language models (VLMs) have difficulties interpreting negations \citep{park_know_2025, alhamoud_vision-language_2025, singh_learning_2025, singh_learn_2024}, rendering prompts containing negations ineffective (e.g., a prompt like ``a scientist that is not wearing glasses'' will usually generate a scientist with glasses, even more frequently than a plain ``a scientist'').
-Classifier-free guidance (CFG) \citep{ho_classifier-free_2022} can address this issue when substituting unconditional generation with negative guidance.
+However, vision language models (VLMs) have difficulties interpreting negations \citep{park_know_2025, alhamoud_vision-language_2025, singh_learning_2025, singh_learn_2024}, rendering prompts containing negations ineffectively or made the negative prompt appears even more (e.g., a prompt like “a scientist who is not wearing glasses” will often generate a scientist with glasses—sometimes even more frequently than a simple prompt like “a scientist”).
+Classifier-free guidance (CFG) \citep{ho_classifier-free_2022} can be used to address this issue when substituting unconditional generation with negative guidance.